 Some Dress Restrictions

-If you plan to visit any of Australia's casinos like Star City in Sydney or Wrest Point in Hobart, jeans — except really scruffy ones — and other casual wear is certainly acceptable.
+If you plan to visit any of Australia's casinos like Star City in Sydney or Wrest Point in Hobart, jeans, except for really scruffy ones, and other casual wear is certainly acceptable.

 Of course, you'll want to dress for the weather, too.
 Temperatures in Sydney range from the mid-forties to the lower fifties in winter, and from the upper sixties into the seventies in summer.
 Remember, summer months are December through February in the Southern Hemisphere.
 Winter is marked from June through August.

 If you're visiting an area that's notably hot in summer, consider packing lots of clothing made with natural fibers.
 Don't forget sunglasses and a hat to help protect against the glare of the Australian sun.